I Wish I'd Bought (More Of) These Consumer Stocks

 While not as perfectly timed as my HD article, Lowe's has still outperformed the S&P by almost 26% in the same time period.
 My article on the company goes through the reason for investing in LOW.
 The good part here is that I actually invested more, and with a quicker pace, so my Lowe's stake is showing some rather excellent total returns, and now stands at close to 0.7% of my portfolio - which I find respectable given the size and my investment strategy.

-However, I could of course have bought more, and could have bought more frequently.
+However, I could, of course, have bought more and could have bought more frequently.
 Lowe's is similar to HD, offering superb dividend growth (20%), a high streak (Dividend King, 57 years), the same moat and exemplary management, and an appealing dividend (now only 1.75% though).
-The only area where it's less than HD, is in terms of credit rating, where it ranks one notch below at BBB+.
+The only area where it's less than HD is in terms of credit rating, where it ranks one notch below at BBB+.

-(Source: F.A.S.T Graphs)
+(Source: F.A.S.T.
+Graphs)

 Much like HD, it now trades at what I view as a 20%+ overvaluation (though the market affords LOW a higher premium), and I consider the company an unconvincing buy at this price.
-This goes into the folder where i "could have bought more", but I'm far more content with how I handled it than with HD.
+This goes into the folder where I "could have bought more", but I'm far more content with how I handled it than with HD.
 As I see it, the valuation graph couldn't be more clear - stay away for now until things come back down.

 6. Bakkafrost (OTCPK:BKFKF)